-For 25 years Mr. Dutoit was artistic director of the Montreal Symphony, a dynamic musical team recognised the world over.
+For 25 years Mr. Dutoit was artistic director of the Montreal Symphony, a dynamic musical team recognized the world over.
 From 1991 to 2001 he was music director of the Orchestre National de France, and in 1996 he was appointed principal conductor and soon thereafter music director of the NHK Symphony in Tokyo.
 He is today music director emeritus of that orchestra.
-He was for 10 years music director of The Philadelphia Orchestra’s season at the Mann Music Center, and for 21 years at the Saratoga Performing Arts Center.
+He was for 10 years music director of The Philadelphia Orchestra’s season at the Mann Center, and for 21 years at the Saratoga Performing Arts Center.

 In 1991 Mr. Dutoit was made an Honorary Citizen of the City of Philadelphia.
 In 1995 he was named Grand Officier de l’Ordre National du Québec, and in 1996 Commandeur de l’Ordre des Arts et des Lettres by the government of France.
 In 1998 he was invested as an Honorary Officer of the Order of Canada.
 In 2007 he received the Gold Medal of the city of Lausanne, his birthplace, and in 2014 he was given the Lifetime Achievement Award from the International Classical Music Awards.